-PERFORMANCE LEVEL DESCRIPTORS FOR WRITING SKILLS NOTES 1 Hardly displays early writing skills to form letters as demonstrated by the teacher.
-Hardly uses fixed phrases to communicate with appropriate language form and style even with a lot of support from the teacher.
-Requires support to achieve curriculum target (Working towards A1) 2 Displays early writing skills to form letters as demonstrated by the teacher with some legibility.
-Uses fixed phrases to communicate with appropriate language form and style with a lot of support from the teacher.
-On track to achieve curriculum target (Working towards A1) 3 Displays early writing skills appropriately.
-Writes comprehensible words and phrases with correct punctuation and spelling supported by the teacher.
-Organises words by using 'and' to communicate with appropriate language form and style with some support from the teacher.
-Achieves expectations of curriculum target (Working towards A1) 4 Writes comprehensible words and phrases with correct punctuation and spelling with minimal support by the teacher.
-Organises words by using 'and' to communicate with appropriate language form and style with minimal support from the teacher.
-Working towards exceeding expectations (A1 Low) 5 Writes comprehensible words and phrases with correct punctuation and spelling confidently.
-Organises words by using 'and' to communicate with appropriate language form and style without hesitation.
-On track to exceed expectations (A1 Low) 6 Writes comprehensible words and phrases with correct punctuation and spelling independently.
-Organises words by using 'and' to communicate with appropriate language form and style independently.
+PERFORMANCE LEVEL DESCRIPTORS FOR WRITING SKILLS NOTES 1 Hardly writes simple sentences by using appropriate language form and style even with a lot of support from the teacher.
+Hardly organises basic information even with a lot of support from the teacher.
+Requires support to achieve curriculum target (A1 Low) 2 Writes simple sentences by using appropriate language form and style with a lot of support from the teacher.
+Organises basic information with a lot of support from the teacher.
+On track to achieve curriculum target (A1 Low) 3 Writes simple sentences by using appropriate language form and style with support from the teacher.
+Organises basic information using correct punctuation and spelling with support from the teacher.
+Achieves expectations of curriculum target (A1 Low) 4 Writes simple sentences by using appropriate language form and style with minimal support from the teacher.
+Organises basic information using correct punctuation and spelling with minimal support from the teacher.
+Working towards exceeding expectations (A1 Mid) 5 Writes simple sentences by using appropriate language form and style confidently.
+Organises basic information using correct punctuation and spelling without hesitation.
+On track to exceed expectations (A1 Mid) 6 Writes simple sentences by using appropriate language form and style independently.
+Organises basic information using correct punctuation and spelling independently.
 Displays exemplary model of language use to others.
-Exceeds expectations (A1 Low)
+Exceeds expectations (A1 Mid)